pizzawarrior/Node-CSV-Reader/README.md

 6. CI/CD

 ### Troubleshooting:
-* Is there data in the database?
+* Is there data in the database? <br>
-- With the server and Docker running, click on the postgres container inside Docker, and inside the Exec terminal run: `psql -U postgres -d csvdb -c "SELECT * FROM records;"`
+&nbsp;&nbsp;&nbsp;&nbsp; - With the server and Docker running, click on the postgres container inside Docker, and inside the Exec terminal run: `psql -U postgres -d csvdb -c "SELECT * FROM records;"`